randy3k/radian/README.md

 ## Settings

-_rice_ can be customized by executing the `options` function in `.Rprofile` file.
+_rice_ can be customized via `options` in `.Rprofile` file.
 This file is usually located in your user home directory.

 ```r
 options(